Hey, International Pizza Expo is Coming Up Mar 28-30, 2023 in Las Vegas. Show Your Love for Pizza and Get Your Pizza T-Shirt Today!

 It makes a big difference between the different materials.
 Remember that anything that sucks out the air will allow your pizza to last longer in the fridge.

-But for the most part, you’ll want to know the time limit recommended for storing in your fridge is?
+But for the most part, you’ll want to know what the time limit recommended for storing in your fridge is.

-How Long Does Pizza Last in the Fridge
+How Long Can Pizza Last in the Fridge

 Storage MethodLife SpanComments